R35007/Fake-Response/README.md

 - Get a full fake REST API in ease
 - A single response can be point to multiple route paths.
 - Any file can be send as a response. (json, image, txt, etc..)
+- With the help of `Globals` you could share the values between routes which helps in many way to manipulate the response.
 - The mock data can be maintained in different json files and urls which helps to organize your mock data
 - The return response can be manipulated or overridden by a middleware method.
 This helps to return a response depending on the post data or request params.